20Minuten/JSBestPractices/README.md

 On top of that, everything you know about Javascript-specific optimising on the desktop is irrelevant on the mobile.

 That doesn't mean doing stupid things is OK.
 It's not.
-But esoteric nonsesne because you read it somewhere MUST be backed up by your own tests.
+But esoteric nonsense because you read it somewhere MUST be backed up by your own tests.

 If you can't write the tests (see http://jsperf.com/ for how to make it easy), you don't understand the "optimisation" well enough to use it.
 Here is the perf